minigolf2000/figma-closest-style-color-match/README.md

+Match fills to local styles

-Batch convert all selected fills to paints found in local styles, choosing the closest style by color difference
+Converts every selected solid fill to a color in Local Color Styles, choosing the closest Local Color Style by Delta E color difference

-Uses Delta E to calculate color difference https://en.wikipedia.org/wiki/Color_difference
+Delta E color difference
+https://en.wikipedia.org/wiki/Color_difference

+- Works only with solid fills, no gradients
+- Works only with local styles